HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 # Maintenance Mode

 The HCL Digital Experience Helm Charts provide the capability to start application containers in a maintenance mode.
 This can be useful to debug issues that occur during the containers lifecycle, especially during the startup phase.

 ## Effects

-The applications that have maintenance mode enabled will see the following effects:
+The applications with maintenance mode enabled experience the following effects:

-- The application containers of the Pods will remain `ready` and `live` at all time, independently of the actual application status
+- The application containers within the Pods always remain 'ready' and 'live,' regardless of the actual application status.
-- The startup routine of the application is skipped, the container will not execute its main entrypoint routines
+- The startup routine of the application is skipped, and the container does not not execute its main entrypoint routines.
-- The application itself is not started, resulting in the container to be basically idle until manual intervention
+- The application itself is not started, resulting in the container to be idle until manual intervention.

-These effects ensure that:
+These effects in the applications ensure that:

-- Kubernetes will always allow for traffic routing into the affected application containers, since the `ready` probe is always true
+- Kubernetes always allows for traffic routing into the affected application containers because the `ready` probe is always true.
-- Kubernetes will not restart Pods due to containers not being `live`
+- Kubernetes does not restart Pods due to containers not being `live`.

-The affected application will not start without manual intervention.
-Be aware that enabling maintenance mode will impact application availability for end-users.
+The affected application does not start without manual intervention.
+Enabling maintenance mode impacts application availability for end-users.

-Please be aware that depending applications will be affected too, since they will not be able to communicate with the application in maintenance mode until you either manually start it or turn off maintenance mode again.
+Note that depending applications are affected too, because they cannot communicate with the application in maintenance mode until you either manually start it or turn off maintenance mode again.

 ## Configuration

-In your `custom-values.yaml` you can define the state of the maintenance mode on a per application basis.
+In your `custom-values.yaml`, you can define the state of the maintenance mode on a per application basis.
 This allows you to limit the scope of your actions.

 Adjust the `maintenanceMode` section accordingly.